dannyvankooten/www.dannyvankooten.com/src/content/blog/2014-10-02-data-type-inconsistencies-in-wordpress.md

 Yesterday I [tweeted about data type inconsistencies in WordPress plugins](https://twitter.com/DannyvanKooten/status/517432423475589120), something that has been bothering me for a while now.

-Inconsistent data types is quite common in PHP development as it is a "weak typed" language.
+Inconsistent data types are quite common in PHP development as it is a "weak typed" language.
 In PHP version 5.3 and up, you can force the type of some non-scalar function parameters.

 [Hack](https://hacklang.org/) further improved on this by introducing **type annotations**, which _allow for PHP code to be explicitly typed on parameters, class member variables and return values_.
 Very cool.